• Skip to primary navigation

 Physics 11

 The study of physics aims to understand the universe around us.
 Why do things work the way they work?
-In this course we will be exploring motion and the forces that cause it as well as energy and its transfer via waves.
+Physics 11 studies a variety of topics ranging from kinematics to Newton’s laws of motion, waves and sound, and electric circuits.

 Required Prerequisites: Science 10